 In the person of Jesus, God created a space where all belong so that all may believe that all are the beloved.
 We believe that it is only through the act of belonging that the experience of becoming is possible.
 As Richard Rohr tells us, the experience of love is the engine of change.
 We believe that to be true and our prayer is that your experience at The Table will leave you just as convinced as we are.

-We are formed and found in the life of Jesus and are committed to practicing the ways of Jesus both individually and as a community.The ways of Jesus lead to holistic healing for individuals, families, neighborhoods, and nations; they pull each of us down the narrow roads of limitless forgiveness, radical acceptance, non-violent peacemaking, abundant generosity, and sacrificial love.
+We are formed and found in the life of Jesus, the Son of Love who came to show humanity what God is like.
+In him and with him, together we are committed to practicing the ways of Jesus both individually and as a community.The ways of Jesus lead to holistic healing for individuals, families, neighborhoods, and nations; they pull each of us down the narrow roads of limitless forgiveness, radical acceptance, non-violent peacemaking, abundant generosity, and sacrificial love.

 In an effort to replicate the radical inclusivity of Jesus, at The Table we enthusiastically welcome all persons to fully participate in the life of our community without limitation or restriction based on gender, race, ethnicity, age, physical or mental capacity, education, sexual orientation, gender identity and socioeconomic or marital status.
 To be explicitly clear, as we are aware of the angst that can come with any ambiguity: beyond “welcoming” or “allowing”, we as a church collectively affirm and celebrate our LGBTQ brothers, sisters, and cousins, recognizing that we need one another in order for us to become the beloved community that Christ has called us to be.